omu/xokul/README.md

 Documentation
 -------------

 There are two type of documents for the project.
 See [`doc/services`](/doc/services) for technical documents.
-You can also visit [here](https://developer.omu.edu.tr) for API documentation.
+You can also visit [here](https://developer.omu.edu.tr) for API documentation

 Installation
 ------------